futreall/ilm/SPECS.md

 1. If the current collateral ratio is outside the defined margin, the pool rebalances.
 2. Users redeem `W` shares.
 3. Users also specify `minAmountOut` of the underlying asset they expect.
-This is to safeguard against DEX price changes between transaction submission and execution which may resul in a less than expected withdrawal.
+This is to safeguard against DEX price changes between transaction submission and execution which may result in a less than expected withdrawal.
 4. The current collateral ratio is saved as `prevCR`.
 5. The DOLLAR value of shares (`vUA`) is converted to the amount of the underlying asset (`UA`).
 6. If, after the withdrawal of `UA` from the lending pool, the collateral ratio is above `minForWithdrawRebalance` margin, collateral assets are withdrawn directly to the user address without DEX swaps and rebalances.